WORK INJURY LAWYER HOUSTON, TX

 Contact the Houston Work Injury Attorneys at Reich and Binstock

 Please call our firm in Houston at 713-622-7271 or fill out the contact form for a free case evaluation.
-Our national trial lawyers have extensive experience handling work injury law in Texas.
+Our national trial lawyers have extensive experience handling work injury law and oil rig injuries in Texas.

 Our lawyers also offer free, no-obligation consultations, and we handle all upfront costs of litigation.
 We only get paid if you receive a recovery on your claim because we work on a contingency fee basis.